lostjared/acidcamGL/README.md

 Just to create something that I can use to create fun video and artwork to share online.

+# Notes:

+If downloading the Windows binary be sure to update to the most up-to-date shaders by downloading the project and copying the files in the filter/ directory into the same directory in the installation folder.
+Otherwise, you will be using an outdated list of default filters.

 # Requirements

 This project requires a system with a good enough graphics card to be running OpenGL 3.3 or greater.
 It will not work on lower specs.